petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-specific-tags-reference.md

 > Available: Liferay DXP/Portal 7.4+ before U60

 For previous versions, if you have a custom widget that you want to embed in a fragment, you can configure that widget to be embeddable.
-To embed your widget, it must be an OSGi Component.
+To embed your widget, it must be an OSGi component.
 Inside the `@Component` annotation for the portlet class you want to embed, add this property:

 ```properties
 com.liferay.fragment.entry.processor.portlet.alias=app-name